hrshfa/reverse-proxy/README.md

 # reverse-proxy
-a asp.net core 6 web api for reverse proxy for use this:
+a asp.net core 6 web api for reverse proxy.

+for use this:

-1-> add addresses and aliases to HostsUrls part in appsettings.json like code below:
+ add addresses and aliases to HostsUrls part in appsettings.json like code below:

     "HostsUrls": {
     "google": "https://www.google.com",